Ethel Moses: Personal life

 Ethel Moses married Benny Payne, a pianist in Cab Calloway's band.
 They eventually divorced, and in the 1940s Ethel was remarried to a factory worker, Frank Ryan; they lived in Jamaica, Queens.
 She died in 1982, in Brooklyn, aged 78 years.

 Her nephew is Bob Moses, a civil rights activist and educator.

+Legacy

+Despite her notable presence in the world of Black independent cinema, her career was limited by racial barriers in the American film industry.
+Several records from the Pearl Bowser Oral History Collection show how Moses claimed that many of her performances were not credited in the film titles or did not receive national distribution.
+Even though her film career was brief, Moses left a significant mark on Black American Cinema and the representation of American women during the Harlem Renaissance.
+Her work helped to open up opportunities for Black actresses in narrative productions, and her legacy is now being reclaimed by film historians as an example of talent rendered invisible by the racial structures of classic Hollywood.